Dr. Patricia Alexander, Distinguished University Professor (firstname.lastname@example.org)

-Domain-specific learning; Espistemic beliefs; Text-based learning; Interplay of knowledge, strategies, and motivation in academic development.
+Domain-specific learning; Espistemic beliefs; Text-based learning; Interplay of knowledge, strategies, and motivation in academic development; Relational reasoning

-How the brain learns to read; Sources of reading skill and impairment; How children learn the meaning of words.
+How the brain learns to read; Sources of reading skill and impairment; How children learn the meaning of words; The impact of stress on learning and development

 Social learning, social cognition, and cognitive development in early childhood.
 How children's early learning is fundamentally shaped by the social context in which it occurs.